An introduction to Python's type hints

 print(x + y)

 Anything that is a type can be used as a type hint (I’ll cover specifically what ‘being a type’ means in the future).
-For now, just know that it means you can use your own classes as type hints!
+For now, just know that it means you can use your own class

 class Person: